astronomer/docs/software/kubepodoperator-local.md

 ## Run your Container

-The `config_file` is pointing to the `/include/.kube/config` file you just edited.
+The `config_file` points to the `/include/.kube/config` file you just edited.

+The following example runs the docker `hello-world` image and reads environment variables to determine where it is run.
+If you are using Linux, the `cluster_context` is `microk8s`.

 Run `astro dev start` to build this config into your image.

 ```python
 from datetime import datetime, timedelta